What Advertising, Promotions, and Marketing Managers Do

 - Work with department heads or staff to discuss topics such as budgets and contracts, marketing plans, and the selection of advertising media

-- Plan advertising and promotional campaigns
+- Plan promotional campaigns such as contests, coupons, or giveaways

 - Negotiate advertising contracts

 - Evaluate the look and feel of websites used in campaigns or layouts, which are sketches or plans for an advertisement

 - Initiate market research studies and analyze their findings to understand customer and market opportunities for businesses

 - Develop pricing strategies for products or services marketed to the target customers of a firm

 - Meet with clients to provide marketing or technical advice